fomightez/vscode-binder/README.md

     'orange':'orange', 'watermelon': 'green',
 'lemon':'yellow'   }
 ```
-Then right-clicl and select 'Format Document':
+Then right-click and select 'Format Document':

 You'll see it produce the following result: